Building a Line Following Robot with TCS34725 RGB Sensor

 TCS34725 RGB Light Sensor1RequiredMeasures light intensity to detect line contrastUses the clear (C) channel for this project

-Jumper WiresSeveralRequiredConnects componentsMale-to-female and male-to-male
+Jumper WiresSeveralRequiredConnects componentsM/F and M/M pin headers

 Screws and Threaded InsertsAs neededRequiredSecurely mounts all parts to the chassisM3 screws recommended